 What is required

-- improve access to Avalon from Melbourne, Geelong and regional areas, initially by approving new bus services, and eventually including Avalon Airport as part of a rail solution.
+- To improve access to Avalon from Melbourne, Geelong and regional areas, initially by approving new bus services, and eventually including Avalon Airport as part of a rail solution

-- continue support to expand border agencies in line with airport growth
+- Continued support to expand border agencies in line with airport growth

-- support the continuation of the Australian International Airshow beyond 2025.
+- Support of the continuation of the Australian International Airshow beyond 2025

-- assist in the realisation of the commercial/retail precinct
+- Assistance in the realisation of the commercial/retail precinct

-- provide continued marketing support to attract further airlines to the area utilising Avalon Airport’s services
+- Continued marketing support to attract additional airlines to the area utilising Avalon Airport’s services.

 A commitment by State and Federal governments to embed GROW training, employment and procurement principles in all government projects within the region.